2010 Armed Forces Bowl

-The game started at 12:00 PM US EST on Thursday, December 30, 2010.
+The game started at 12:00 p.m.
+US EST on Thursday, December 30, 2010.
 The game was telecast on ESPN and matched the SMU Mustangs from Conference USA, playing on their home field, with the Army Black Knights.

 Army's appearance in the 2010 edition of the game marked the fourth consecutive year that a service academy played in the bowl.
 Air Force competed in the contest in 2007, 2008, and 2009.

 Teams

 Army Black Knights

 Army officially accepted an invitation to the bowl on November 30, 2010.
 The Black Knights had a contingency agreement with the AF Bowl to compete in the game if Conference USA or the Mountain West Conference could not fill their bowl obligation.
 Since TCU was invited to a BCS Bowl and the Mountain West only had 4 other bowl eligible teams to fill 5 bowl games, the spot opened up for Army to be invited.
 For Army, this was their first bowl appearance since 1996 when they played in the Independence Bowl against Auburn.
 The 2010 game was the first time Army played in the Armed Forces Bowl.